-How to Get Started with Google My Business Messaging
+How to Get Started with Google Business Profile Messaging

 Not everyone has access to the feature just yet.
-You’ll have to log into your Google My Business account and if you have access your dashboard should like below:
+You’ll have to log into your Google Business Profile account and if you have access your dashboard should like below:

 You’ll notice that you can see messaging both on the left panel and on the main panel.
 If you don’t see it then it means that the feature has not been rolled out to you just yet.